 Valentine’s Day – dangers of chocolate, and candles etc

 Chocolate is one of the major components of the Valentine’s Day celebration.
 Chocolates cause abnormally high heartbeat in dogs.
-Also, sugar-free candies and sweets contain large content of “Xylitol”, which is toxic for dogs.
+Also, sugar-free candies and sweets contain significant content of “Xylitol”, which is toxic for dogs.
 Flowers are import part of this special day’s celebration.
 Although roses do not cause serious health problems, certain other flowers like lilies and daffodils are poisonous flowers for dogs.

 Flowers, especially lilies, are an important part of the Easter celebration.
-However, it should be acknowledged there are some spring plants that do not pet friendly and may cause serious medical issues.
+However, it should be acknowledged that there are some spring plants that do not pet friendly and may cause serious medical issues.
 Also, artificial plastic grass is commonly used to decorate Easter egg and chocolate baskets.
 It can be harmful because the plastic in this artificial grass is non-digestible.
 It can stick in the intestines leading to intestinal blockages.

 Summer and dogs

 For a dog owner, it is important to remember that dogs are highly exposed to diseases related to hot weather.
 These include heatstroke, sunburn and foot and pad burns.
 The most dangerous condition is heat stroke which occurs when a dog begins overheating.
 Its implications include organ failure, brain malfunctioning and blindness.
 In extreme cases, it may lead to a painful death.
 Apart from overheating, dogs can get dehydrated very quickly and hence it is equally important to keep your dog hydrated all over the day.
 Make sure plenty of fresh and clean water is available to them.
 Water alternatives are especially great for pets since they replenish electrolytes and taste great.
-As well as water, try and do your dog walking either early in the morning or in the evening so that you avoid the hottest part of the day
+As well as water, try and do your dog walking either early in the morning or the evening so that you avoid the hottest part of the day

-And remember dogs die in hot cars
+And remember, dogs die in hot cars.

 Holidays with Dogs